carloscabo/colz-python/README.md

 # Returns a list of flot values
 ````

-You can use `Colz.interpolate` directly on lists without the need of creating `Colz` objects.
+You can use `Colz.interpolate` directly on color lists without the need of creating `Colz` objects too.

 ````
 c1_values = [ 0.75, 0.42, 0.62, 0.5 ]